dloa/alexandria-docs/alexandria-mac-install.md

 do `ipfs version` and it will return it's version number if correctly installed.
 do `ipfs daemon` to launch the IPFS daemon - necessary step to stream media in Alexandria.

-####2) Download Alexandria-nightly-20150528-69e346b-OSX.zip
-It can be found [here](https://blocktech.slack.com/files/devon/F0534V9LQ/alexandria-nightly-20150528-69e346b-osx.zip)
-Unzip the downloaded archive and save the folder `Alexandria-nightly-20150528-69e346b-OSX` to a directory of your choosing.

 ####3) Download Florincoin wallet
 ####note, you can skip steps 3-5 if you just wish to browse the library, but they must be done in order to send tips and publish content in Alexandria